ArchipelagoMW/Archipelago/docs/contributing.md

 # Contributing
 Contributions are welcome.
-We have a few asks of any new contributors.
+We have a few requests of any new contributors.

 * Ensure that all changes which affect logic are covered by unit tests.
 * Do not introduce any unit test failures/regressions.